mskordal/my-sel4-projects/myLlvmPass/README.md

    hardware and saves the values to be passed to the function's caller as well.
 5. For the software HLS mode, the pass prints the call graph in a csv format at epilogue of main.

 # Version 1.6 changes
+Pass works on multiple files that can be profiled.
+For each file, unique pointers and globals are created.
+Fixed an issue where the pass would search for main function in every file causing stack dump.

+# Version 1.6 changes
 1. The function `makeExternalDeclarations` is implemented.
 It automatically